 Converting a Lead to an Opportunity

 Converting a Lead to an Opportunity is a pivotal moment in the client acquisition process and represents a point at which the relationship with a client-in-waiting becomes more significant and valuable.
 Consider a Lead to be a “Pre-Opportunity” and, as such, that Lead must then progress and be developed to actually become an Opportunity and formally enter the Sales Pipeline.
-CRM Basics first process is called Qualification; and until a Lead is Qualified, it is simply not part of the Sales Pipeline.
+CRM Basics first process is called Qualification; and until a Lead management is Qualified, it is simply not part of the Sales Pipeline.
 Only Opportunities move through the pipe.

 The progression of a Lead may be due to the focused efforts of a salesperson but typically result from a combination of Lead Development by both Sales and Marketing initiatives.
 There are no hard and fast rules as to what benchmark a Lead needs to meet in order to convert to an Opportunity; each organization determines its own unique set of rules.
 However, it is vital that every organization has a defined threshold that must be met for a Lead to be qualified – so that cold or lukewarm leads with low probabilities of closing aren’t moved forward to the sales teams.